-The Cancer Epidemiology Centre operates a number of major research programs which include the:
+The Cancer Epidemiology & Intelligence Division runs a number of major research programs, including:

 A longitudinal study of diet, health, lifestyle and genetics and the risk of cancer and other chronic diseases.

 Studies exploring gene-environment interactions and the risk of prostate cancer.